13 Sherman Road, New Milford, CT 06776 Preserve Acres: 16.3

 Mount Tom is a prominent topographic landmark that extends from Northville to Merryall in New Milford.
-In 1978, Weantinoge acquired this forty-acre parcel and along with the New Milford Youth Agency created a spur trail to connect the Pratt Nature Center’s trails to a western access point.
-Over the years, Weantinoge has acquired two major tracts of land and two easements totalling 134 acres.Read More
+In 1978, Northwest Connecticut Land Conservancy acquired this forty-acre parcel and along with the New Milford Youth Agency created a spur trail to connect the Pratt Nature Center’s trails to a western access point.
+Over the years, Northwest Connecticut Land Conservancy has acquired two major tracts of land and two easements totaling 134 acres.Read More